stephendimig/Performance-Monitoring/PerformanceMonitoring.md

 - *Knitr* allows R code and documentation to exist in the same file so that changing the data results in a whole new report.
 - *R Mardown* is a  lightweight markup language with plain text formatting syntax designed so that it can be converted to HTML.
-- *R Mardown* is a  lightweight markup language with plain text formatting syntax designed so that it can be converted to HTML.
-- *psbr.Rmd* the R-markdown file that is a template for a perfomance analysis report for PSBR.
+- *psbr.Rmd* Template of a perfomance analysis report for PSBR.

 The following graphs are the type of thing you might see in a dynamic report using R-Studio.
 Note you can also do statistical analysis on the data.
 Dynamic reports are great for comparing runs with different configurations, etc.